aminhalvaei/SEN-HW3-Practical/SEN-HW3.md

 **Relation to Six Degrees of Separation:**

--   The **"six degrees of separation"** theory claims that any two people are connected through roughly six steps.
+-   The "six degrees of separation" theory claims that any two people are connected through roughly six steps.

--   Kleinberg’s model supports this by demonstrating how **long-range connections** serve as shortcuts in the network, dramatically reducing the average path length.
+-   Kleinberg’s model supports this by demonstrating how long-range connections serve as shortcuts in the network, dramatically reducing the average path length.

--   This results in a **small-world structure**, where high local clustering coexists with short global paths—exactly the kind of connectivity observed in Milgram’s famous small-world experiments.
+-   This results in a small-world structure, where high local clustering coexists with short global paths—exactly the kind of connectivity observed in Milgram’s famous small-world experiments.

 In Conclusion Kleinberg’s model provides a mathematical explanation for the balance between local community ties and global connectivity in social networks.
 It shows how a small number of strategically distributed long-range links enable the short paths underlying the six degrees of separation, making it a powerful framework for understanding real-world social structures.